skray/my-mac-setup/README.md

 * [Itsycal](https://www.mowglii.com/itsycal/datetime.html) - date/time menu bar icon with a dropdown calendar - if I don't feel like paying for another iStat Menus license

 ![ityscal screenshot](https://www.mowglii.com/itsycal/itsycalbanner2.png)

-* [Alfred](https://www.alfredapp.com/) - A better Spotlight with custom workflows (go to a specific Slack channel, open a Github repo in the default browser, etc.)

 * [Annotate](https://itunes.apple.com/us/app/annotate-capture-and-share/id918207447?mt=12) - Capture a screenshot, quickly annotate, and then put it wherever you need (clipboard, drag and drop, save to disk, upload)